International Economics (M.Sc.)

 Study programme: International Economics

-Degree: Master of Arts (M.A.) with double-degree option
+Degree: Master of Science (M.Sc.) with double-degree option

 Programme duration: 4 semesters